tbui06/imu-gesture-classifier-random-forest/README.md

 MPU-6050 --I2C--> MSP430F5529 --UART/USB--> Python ---> Applications
 ```

-The MSP430 reads 6-axis IMU data (ax, ay, az, gx, gy, gz) at 10 Hz over I2C and streams it as CSV over USB serial at 9600 baud.
+The MSP430 reads 6-axis IMU data (ax, ay, az, gx, gy, gz) at 10 Hz over I2C and streams it as CSV over USB serial at 9600 baud (sending one sample every 0.1 seconds).

 **The key insight for ML:** you can't label individual sensor rows — a gesture takes 1–3 seconds, not 0.1 s.
 So instead of labeling rows, I label *windows* of 20 consecutive rows (2 seconds).
 From each window I extract 7 statistics per axis (mean, std, min, max, range, abs peak, energy), giving 42 features per window.
 In real time, the window slides forward one row at a time, so a new prediction fires every 0.1 s.